 Why Minimal Gear Matters for Branding Photography

 Branding sessions are deeply personal.
 Clients aren’t just being photographed — they’re being seen.
-And that can feel vulnerable, even for confident entrepreneurs.
+And that can feel vulnerable, even for confident entrepreneurs who are used to showing up online.
+There’s a big difference between posting a curated image and standing in front of a camera with no filters, no retakes, and no control over the moment.

 A minimal setup helps clients: